What is

 For many, it provides language for things they’ve sensed but couldn’t explain.

-Your Enneagram type is only the starting point.
+Learning the Enneagram points is only the starting point.

 The system also includes: